nikikilbertus/blind-justice/README.md

-# blind-justice
+# Blind Justice

-Code for the paper "Blind Justice: Fairness with Encrypted Sensitive Attributes", ICML 2018
+This repository will contain the code for the paper "Blind Justice: Fairness with Encrypted Sensitive Attributes", ICML 2018.